jimhuertas123/cube-timer-oficial/README.md

 ## Future Feature: Scramble Generation

 A future update will introduce scramble generation for each puzzle type.
 The scramble engine will use a server and `.jar` extracted from the official [Tnoodle-lib](https://github.com/thewca/tnoodle-lib).

+# Alpha 0.1.0 Release Summary

+This is the first alpha release of Cube Timer Oficial.
+The app is under active development and this version includes the following completed and tested features:

+## Platform Support

+- All features have been tested on iOS 16.0 and Android 15 (latest available simulators/emulators).

+## Timer Page

+- Fully functional timer page with:
+  - Category selection: Choose and manage categories for your solves.
+  - Cube type selection: Switch between different cube types (e.g., 3x3, 2x2, etc.).
+  - State management using Riverpod for reactive UI.
+  - Persistent storage using Drift (SQLite) and SharedPreferences for user selections and solve data.

+## Main Page Navigation

+- The main page allows switching between three subpages:
+  - **Cronometer:** Start and stop the timer for your solves.
+  - **Times:** View a list of your recorded solve times.
+  - **Statistics:** Visual graphs and statistics of your solve history.

+## Menu Navigation

+- Platform-adaptive navigation:
+  - **Android:** Uses a Drawer for side menu navigation.
+  - **iOS:** Uses a BottomSheetModal for menu navigation.
+- Both menus support switching between all main pages and options.
+- Most menu options are currently placeholders except for the theme section, which is fully functional.

+## Theme System

+- Custom theme provider for both Material (Android) and Cupertino (iOS) styles.
+- Unique app color themes using gradients of two colors for a modern look.
+- Theme system includes:
+  - App bar and bottom navigation bar color adaptation.
+  - Theme switcher dialog that works seamlessly on both platforms.

+## Additional Notes

+- The app is still incomplete; some features and menu options are placeholders and will be implemented in future releases.
+- All completed features have been tested for stability and cross-platform compatibility.

+---

+This alpha release is intended for early feedback and testing.
+Please report any issues or suggestions to help improve the app!